-A full and detailed description of how to remotely connect to Omnia.7 from a computer via NfRemote software is found in Chapter 25 later in this manual but for now, it is sufficient to understand that normally, an instance of NfRemote running on a remote computer initiates the connection Omnia.7.
+A full and detailed description of how to remotely connect to Omnia.7 from a computer via NfRemote software is found in Chapter 5 but for now, it is sufficient to understand that normally, an instance of NfRemote running on a remote computer initiates the connection Omnia.7.
 This is called an "Inbound" connection).